Nurtimax/Finanalyst/README.md

 When contributing, please ensure to follow the code of conduct and provide clear and concise information about your changes.

-## License
-This project is licensed under the MIT License.
-Feel free to modify and distribute the code as needed.

 ## Contact
 If you have any further questions or inquiries about Financial-Planner, you can contact the project maintainer at maksatbeknurtilek@gmail.com.